SoftwareHeritage/swhapguide/swhap@inria.md

 ### Git

 Git is the versionning system we will use to curate your source code.
 If you do not have Git installed yet, you will need to install it.
-From your Linux console enter the following instruction: 'sudo apt install git-all'.
+From your Linux console enter the following instruction:

+ 	sudo apt install git-all

-If it does not work the first time, you may need to first update the local packages index using the following command line: 'sudo apt-get update'.
+If it does not work the first time, you may need to first update the local packages index using the following command line:

+ 	sudo apt-get update

 ### Connect to GitHub with SSH

 The archiving process will require you to interact with Github from your Linux console.
-To do so, you need to establish a secure SSH connexion.
-You can find detailed instructions [here]([url](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)).
+To do so, you need to establish a secure SSH connexion between Github and your personal computer.
+You can find detailed instructions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
 If you do not already have a SSH key, here is what you need to do:
 - Create a new SSH using this command line `ssh-keygen -t ed25519 -C "john.smith@gmail.com" ` using your own email address.
 Press enter to accept the default repository or adjust as you wish.
 Enter a passphrase if you wish of leave empty and press enter.
 - Then add your newly created SSH key into your ssh-agent.
 Check that your ssh-agent is running by entering: `eval "$(ssh-agent -s)" `.
 Then add your key by entering: `ssh-add ~/.ssh/id_ed25519`
 - Navigate to the folder where your SSH key is stored.
 If you use a Windows Linux Subsystem, it should be in `Linux>Ubuntu>home>myname>.ssh`.
 Open the public key file `id_ed25519.pub` and copy the key